 Sneak one of these Apple Cinnamon Muffins into the kids or your lunch box for a delicious tea time snack.Filled with chunky apple pieces, flavored with cinnamon and topped with a crunchy oat streusel, these make a pretty good breakfast too, don’t you think ?

 I really do love these Apple Cinnamon Muffins.
-In fact I love all muffins .
-They are so easy to prepare and since most can be baked and frozen, they are a great make ahead breakfast idea.
-Make ahead anything is a big plus for me especially with my boys….hubby included who are always hunting in the kitchen for snacks.
+In fact, I love all muffins.
+They are so easy to prepare and since most can be baked and frozen, they are a great make-ahead breakfast idea.

 Another great thing about muffins is the minimal work required to make these delicious treats.
 As with most muffins, the recipe almost always states DO NOT OVERMIX.
-That means, that I do not have to haul out my ancient mixer from the cupboard, I can just use a fork to combine the ingredients.
-So less washing up too.?
-Like I was saying…I really do love muffins.
+A fork is sufficient to combine the ingredients.
+So less washing up too.

 MAKING THE APPLE CINNAMON MUFFINS

 There are 3 parts to the recipe to create these delicious muffins

 The streusel is a combination of flour, sugar oats and COLD butter.
 The butter must be cold, not room temperature, not melted.
 COLD!!!
 A good crumb topping should have a few big chunks, like granola.
 The best way to achieve this is to use cold cubed butter.

 Using room-temperature or melted butter will cause the topping to spread out and flatten when it bakes.
 Prepare the streusel first and keep in the fridge while you make the muffins.